WPlusM1/150-Week-Moving-Average/README.md

 #Gambling-Suite-by-WPlusM1

-Paste the code to Pinescript v5 in TradingView to use.
+Paste the technical indicators' code to Pinescript v5 in TradingView for use.

+Use the browser to open up the HTML.

 All rights reserved.